 Though having been born in a frantic anonymous city, I feel much more bound to my mother's region, at the boundary between Pavia plain and the valleys of the Northern Apennine.
 The latter, also known as the Quattro Province, despite depopulation keep a remarkable heritage of traditions, including high-level folk music.
 I often find rural communities to be much more civilized and deep than urban ones.
 Maybe I am able to understand both thanks to my half-cast background (mez e mez, "grey area", as they say in our village).

 I collect some quotes, as well as images of me and individual people and places important to me.
-As for general classes of things I like, they include (sorted by integrative levels) silence, rivers, forests, wolverines, cats, red-haired women, deep-spirit women, phonology of languages and dialects, logical languages, dining with good company, smoking pipe, friendship, peaceful attitude, open-mindedness, independence, pluralism, degrowth, the Internet, hiking, reading, watching auto racing, folk music and dances, art films, epistemological realism, humanism.
+Classes of things I like include (sorted by integrative levels) silence, rivers, forests, wolverines, cats, hiking, dining with good company, smoking pipe, independence, peaceful attitude, friendship, open-mindedness, red-haired women, deep-spirit women, phonology of languages and dialects, logical languages, pluralism, welfare state, degrowth, the Internet, reading, watching auto racing, folk music and dances, art films, epistemological realism, humanism.
 I belong to the party of those who go out to vote, and the religion of those who do not want to destroy other religions.

 I am a volunteer blood donor at AVIS, and encourage you to do the same as there is a big need for it!